 They have muscle prevention effects, especially when you are training in a fasted state.
 They hardly cause any muscle damage and also maintain an inflammatory response in a healthy manner.

 When you take an xtend amino acid supplement before the workout, it increases muscle protein synthesis and also provides a balance in net muscle protein.
 This helps in stimulating faster muscle recovery and reduce tiredness after training.

 If you have a normal amount of amino acid supplement, then it helps in normalizing appetite as it regulates brain cells which regulate hunger.

 An appropriate amount of tryptophan is necessary for the production of serotonin which optimizes cognitive performance and improves sleep, mood.

-Maintenance of proper amount of amino acids increases the red blood cell count and also haemoglobin.
+Maintenance of proper amount of amino acids increases the red blood cell count and also hemoglobin.
 It also increases haematocrit and serum albumin.
-It also helps in lowering blood glucose and support more production of red blood cells.
+Optimum nutrition has contain keto-friendly supplements that helps in lowering blood glucose and support more production of red blood cells.